spkenv/spk/README.md

 ### Binaries and Capabilities

-Spfs builds into a number of separate binaries, all of which can be run through the main `spfs` binary.
+SPFS builds into a number of separate binaries, all of which can be run through the main `spfs` binary.
 Some of these binaries require special capabilities to be set in order to function properly.
 The `setcaps_debug.sh` script can be used to set these capabilities on your locally-compiled debug binaries.

 ```sh
 # assign the necessary capabilities to the debug binaries